 Facing the Future and the Hewlett-Packard Company bring climate change curriculum to classrooms

 The Hewlett-Packard Company contracted with Facing the Future to write climate change curriculum units for middle and high school students.
 Educators and students throughout the U.S. reviewed and tested the lessons and experts from the University of Washington, the Hewlett-Packard Company, and the World Wildlife Fund reviewed the student readings.
 These 2-week curriculum units, called Climate Change: Connections and Solutions for middle and high school, encourage students to think critically about climate change and to collaborate to devise solutions.
-Thanks to the generous funding from the Hewlett-Packard Company, this curriculum valued at $24.95 is available for FREE.

 Facing the Future and Scholastic promote climate change curriculum unit